GintoGloss/vagrant-wordpress/README.md

 ## Usage

-Run `vagrant up` to create and provision virtual machines.
+Go to vagrant-wordpress dir and run `vagrant up` to create and provision virtual machines.
 Then, open http://172.29.1.10 (or http://127.0.0.1:8081) via browser on the host machine and provide valid credentials.

-All required software for running the website is being installed on VMs dependently on theirs roles (There are 4, currently)
+All required software for running the website is being installed on VMs dependently on their roles.
+There are 4 Ansible roles, currently:

+- mysql for MySQL Server
+- apache for Apache2 Web Server + PHP
+- wordpress for WordPress CMS
+- common for some role-independent settings

 The user ‘serviceuser’ will be created on both VMs with ‘sudo’ permissions allowing to manage services.

 ## Config

+See `Vagrantfile` to set VMs properties (vm box, ip addresses e.t.c)

-Some settings can be adjusted in `vars/default.yml` file (Not fully implemented yet, some hardcode stil persists) Main `Playbook.yml` is used to assign roles to VM groups.
+Some software settings can be adjusted in `vars/default.yml` file (Not fully implemented yet, some hardcode stil persists)

+`Playbook.yml` is used to assign roles to VM groups.